skarbat/videoenc/README.md

 So, let's pick "yuyv422" as input format and size 640x480.

-The "start_script.sh" is set for this.... please edit as needed.
+The "start_encoder.sh" is set for this.... please edit as needed.

 Step 2: now, open a terminal shell and:

      ./start_encoder.sh

 Step 3: go to another shell, and:

    ./record_video.sh